chenxingqiang/secret-learn/doc/modules/preprocessing.rst

 =====================================================

-**Standardization** of datasets is a **common requirement for many machine learning estimators** implemented in jax-sklearn; they might behave badly if the individual features do not more or less look like standard normally distributed data: Gaussian with **zero mean and unit variance**.
+**Standardization** of datasets is a **common requirement for many machine learning estimators** implemented in secret-learn; they might behave badly if the individual features do not more or less look like standard normally distributed data: Gaussian with **zero mean and unit variance**.